-- Minor Arterial/Transit Corridor Shall be designed to achieve a ROW of 31 metres and includes: - Up to 4 travel lanes and 2 bike lanes; - Sidewalks and lay-by parking on both sides of the street; and, - A 4.55 metre boulevard with a single row of trees. - Connector/Transit Corridor Shall be designed to achieve a ROW of 19 metres and includes: - o 2 travel lanes and 1 parking lane; - o Sidewalks on both sides of the street; and, - A 4.55 metre boulevard with a single row of trees. - Local Roads Shall be designed to achieve a ROW of 17 metres and includes: - o 2 travel lanes and 1 parking lane; - o Sidewalks on both sides of the street; and, - A 4.05 metre boulevard with tree planting between back of curb and sidewalk.
+- Minor Arterial/Transit Corridor Shall be designed to achieve a ROW of 31 metres and includes: - O Up to 4 travel lanes and 2 bike lanes; - Sidewalks and lay-by parking on both sides of the street; and, - A 4.55 metre boulevard with a single row of trees. - Connector/Transit Corridor Shall be designed to achieve a ROW of 19 metres and includes: - o 2 travel lanes and 1 parking lane; - Sidewalks on both sides of the street; and, - A 4.55 metre boulevard with a single row of trees. - Local Roads Shall be designed to achieve a ROW of 17 metres and includes: - o 2 travel lanes and 1 parking lane; - Sidewalks on both sides of the street; and, - A 4.05 metre boulevard with tree planting between back of curb and sidewalk. - Lane Shall be designed to achieve a ROW of 7.5 metres and includes: - o 2 travel lanes and no sidewalks.